 How to Use Letter Examples and Templates

-A letter template helps you with the layout of your letter, such as how many paragraphs to include, and how to sign off on the letter.
+A letter template also helps you with the layout of your letter, such as how many paragraphs to include, and how to sign the letter.
 Templates also show you what elements you need to include in your letter, such as your contact information.

-While recommendation letter examples, templates and guidelines are a great starting point for your letter, you should always tailor a letter to fit the particular situation.
+While recommendation letter examples, templates, and guidelines are a great starting point, always tailor a letter to fit the particular situation.

 School/Academic/Job Reference Letter Samples